 The general position is that planning permission is required for any development of land.
 Development is defined as “the carrying out of building, engineering, mining or other operations in, on, over or under land or the making of any material change in the use of any buildings or other land”.
-There are exemptions in the Town and Country Planning Act 1990 (TCPA 1990) from development control and some development is permitted by development orders.
+There are exemptions in the TCPA 1990 from development control and some development is permitted by development orders.

 If permission is needed, it must be sought in the first instance from the relevant local planning authority (LPA).